PavanRangani/docs/docs/prd/estate-plan/testamentary-trust.md

 - Both the `Testamentary  Trust` and the `Regular Trust` are different.
 And there is nothing unique between the two different trust.

   - For ex.
-Both Tom and Moody have a testamentary trust like `Trust1`.
+Both Tom and Judith have a testamentary trust like `Trust1`.
 If Tom dies, his testamentary trust will become the regular trust of `Trust 1`.
-But when you open moody's will, `Trust 1` shows you as a testamentary trust.
+But when you open Judith's will, here `Trust 1` shows you as a testamentary trust.

 - Testamentary trusts are unique across all the testamentary trust in whole application.